hangyulyi/hangyulyi.github.io/README.md

 - adjust margin and padding on some sections, looks interesting
 - fix navbar for small screens (the indicator part)
 - Does the indicator look good? maybe bold instead to indicate? idk
+- make new theme (darker with simple tones)